weesvisje/docs/docs/concepts/http.md

   POST /api/v1/timeseries/my-time-series/events HTTP/1.1
   Content-Type: application/json-l
   Authorization: Bearer ${DITTO_JWT}
-  X-HYDRA-CLIENT-ID: AAAAAAAAAAAAAAAAAAAABQ==
+  X-DITTO-CLIENT-ID: AAAAAAAAAAAAAAAAAAAABQ==

   { "_time": "2021-04-20T12:34:56.123456789Z", "temp": { "value": 30, "units": "celsius" }, "humidity": { "relative": 30, "absolute": 15, "units": "g/m3" } }
   ```

   Response

   Since the posted data is not returned, we use a Status 200 to indicate the new events have been accepted and are being replicated throughout Ditto.
-The `X-HYDRA-VERSION` header is provided to indicate the Transaction ID associated with the insert.
+The `X-DITTO-TXN-ID` header is provided to indicate the Transaction ID associated with the insert.

   ```
   HTTP/1.1 200 OK